ClassicPress/ClassicPress-docs/installing-classicpress/index.md

 Again, **DO NOT DO THIS ON A PRODUCTION ENVIRONMENT**.

-1. **Back up your site files and database**.
+Before doing anything else, **back up your site files and database**.
 This is especially important when you are migrating files by hand.

-2. Download the latest ClassicPress zip file from our [GitHub releases page](https://github.com/ClassicPress/ClassicPress-release/releases).
+1. Download the latest ClassicPress zip file from our [GitHub releases page](https://github.com/ClassicPress/ClassicPress-release/releases).
-3. Unzip the file on your local computer.
+2. Unzip the file on your local computer.
-4. On your local computer, remove the `wp-config-sample.php` file and remove the entire `wp-content` folder.
+3. On your local computer, remove the `wp-config-sample.php` file and remove the entire `wp-content` folder.
-5. Upload what's left over to your server, replacing the existing files (using either SSH or an application like [CyberDuck](https://cyberduck.io/download/) or [FileZilla](https://filezilla-project.org/)).
+4. Upload what's left over to your server, replacing the existing files (using either SSH or an application like [CyberDuck](https://cyberduck.io/download/) or [FileZilla](https://filezilla-project.org/)).
-6. Visit your new ClassicPress site.
+5. Visit your new ClassicPress site.

 ## Plugin conflicts